-MindView lets you import documents from Microsoft® Word, Microsoft® PowerPoint and MatchWare Mediator.
+MindView lets you import documents from other applications, including Microsoft® Word, Microsoft® PowerPoint, Microsoft® Excel, MatchWare Mediator, Microsoft® Outlook and Microsoft® Project.
+You can also create MindView documents by importing XML files.

 The import options offered by MindView are all described in detail in the next topics.